Carpal Tunnel Syndrome

 - Anti-inflammatory medicines.
 These are taken by mouth (oral) or injected into the carpal tunnel space.
 These ease the swelling.

 - Worksite changes.
-Changing position of your computer keyboard or making other ergonomic changes can help ease symptoms.
+Changing the position of your computer keyboard or making other ergonomic changes can help ease symptoms.

 - Exercise.
 Stretching and strengthening exercises can help when your symptoms are better.
 A physical or occupational therapist may watch you do the exercises.
 Yoga can also help some.

 - Surgery.
 You may need surgery if the condition doesn’t get better with other treatments or go away on its own.
 This surgery is called carpal tunnel release.
 This eases compression on the nerves in the carpal tunnel.